 mashpi - tayra

-Our commitment to sustainability for future generations begins with these two reserves that constitute a single body, currently reaching 3,017 hectares in the Andean Chocó of Pichincha.
+Our commitment to sustainability for future generations begins with these reserves that constitute a single body, currently encompassing 2,700 hectares in the Chocó Andino of Pichincha.

-Fundación Futuro aims to promote the conservation of 5,000 hectares, to ensure the health and well-being of all species within it.
+Fundación Futuro aims to consolidate this reserve by increasing its size to 5,000 hectares, in order to ensure the health and well-being of all the species within it.
 As well as the financing of approximately 22,600 hectares of forest remnants, in collaboration with more than 750 small landowners in the area.

 RESERVES

 The Yanacocha Reserve is a sanctuary of life in the heights of the Andes.
-This reserve was established to protect the Black-breasted Puffleg (Eriocnemis nigrivestis), a hummingbird on the brink of extinction, which has found refuge in this space.
-Here, among the Andean cloud forest and the páramo, spectacled bears, pumas, and more than 50 species of hummingbirds fill the air with their magic.
+This reserve was created to protect the Black-breasted Puffer (Eriocnemis nigrivestis), a hummingbird on the verge of extinction, which found its refuge in this space.
+Here, between the high Andean forest and the paramo, live spectacled bears, pumas and more than 50 species of hummingbirds that fill the air with their magic.

-Every tree planted, every hectare protected, represents a commitment to the future—not only for these species but also for the water that sustains Quito.
-Its conservation is crucial for soil stability and the city’s water supply.
-Since its establishment in 2001, over 10,000 native species have been planted to enrich this habitat.
-Yanacocha is more than a reserve; it is a living hope for nature and future generations.
+Each tree planted, each hectare protected, is a commitment to the future, not only of these species, but also of the water that sustains Quito.
+Its conservation is key to the stability of the soil and the water supply in the city.
+Since its creation in 2001, more than 10,000 native species have been planted to enrich this habitat.
+Yanacocha is more than a reserve: it is a living hope for nature and future generations.

 RESERVES